Sweden-Mayhem/site/content/minecraft/news/week-26.md

 # Server Updates

-Minor changes to server configuration.
+- Minor changes to server configuration
+- **Behind the scenes**: 10 system updates installed

+The Sweden Mayhem server version is now **1.0.0**.

+The weekly world backup can be found at our [Backup page](/minecraft/backup).
+Please see our [Issues page](/minecraft/issues) for any known issues or bugs.

 # The Abyss